denisvrdoljak/PythonWarmupExercises/readme.md

 https://www.w3schools.com/python/
 In this format, you can run Python code right in the browser, in-line with the course material.

-Going up to/including File Handling covers a lot fo the basics.
+Going up to/including File Handling covers a lot of the basics.
 There are also more advanced and domain specific topics in this material, so don't hesitate to save it as a reference for later!